 Improving the Identification, Protection and Reintegration of Trafficking Victims in Asia: Practitioner Guide Series

-Implementing Agency: NEXUS Institute and Bali Process Regional Support Office (RSO)
+Implementing Agencies: NEXUS Institute and Bali Process Regional Support Office (RSO)

 Project Summary: A thorough understanding of the needs of trafficking victims must underpin programming, policy and capacity building efforts of governments and civil society in the ASEAN region and Bali Process Member States more broadly.
 And yet anti-trafficking practitioners often do not have easy access to high quality research on victim protection nor do they have time to read and distill this vast body of literature to identify findings that they can use in their direct daily work.
 To address this constraint, NEXUS and Bali Process RSO will develop a series of practitioner guides to support the work of practitioners in ASEAN.
 Topics addressed in this series will be: victim identification; victim protection and support; recovery & reintegration; and special measures in protecting trafficked children, in line with the thematic areas of ASEAN ACWC Regional Guidelines and Procedures to Address the Needs of Victims of Trafficking in Persons which was developed in support of the implementation of ASEAN Convention on Trafficking in Persons (ACTIP).
 Each practitioner guide will identify, distill and present existing evidence in a succinct and accessible format to help practitioners better understand key trends, issues and challenges and to serve as a resource for their work and on-going learning.

 - Enhancing the Recovery and Reintegration of Trafficking Victims: A Practitioner Guide

 - Understanding Trafficking Victim Identification: A Practitioner Guide

 - Improving Victim Protection and Support: A Practitioner Guide